 - It boosts hair moisture and elasticity and protects it from heat and photo-damage (1).

-- It retains water content in the cortex by bonding with residual amino acids produced by hair proteins (2).
+- It retains water content in the cortexi XThe thickest layer of the hair shaft that lies between the hair cuticle and medulla and imparts color to the hair. by bonding with residual amino acids produced by hair proteins (2).

 - Research shows that hydrolyzed keratin can help stimulate hair growth (3).